willshuttleworth/git-test/git_info.md

 ## todo

-* merge, checkout, rebase (basically whole section about branching)
+* merge, checkout, rebase, deleting remote branch (basically whole section about branching)
+* add section about gh cli. mainly creating repo from command line and maybe some other uses of gh cli